FIT-Mobility/interaction-protocol-suite/server/README.md

-# DiMo tool suite JavaScript backend
+# DiMo tool suite backend

 This is the DiMo tool suite backend server that handles user authentication, file storage and report generation.
 The current implementation is based on `docker-compose`.